nexxeln/go-gol/README.md

 ## Overview

 Yet another implementation of the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), this time in Go.
+This was just to practice my newly acquired Go skills.

 If you're not familiar with the rules of the game, here's a quick overview from Wikipedia: